 The Texas Advanced Computing Center (TACC) will soon be home to a top-tier supercomputer with the 2019 arrival of the “Frontera” system.

-As we detailed last week, the National Science Foundation (NSF) put forward $60 million for the first portion of a system that can perform 2X to 3X the application performance of the Blue Waters supercomputer, a five-year-old system hosted at the University of Illinois that at the time of its deployment in 2013 was the world’s fastest system at an academic institution.
+As we detailed last week, the National Science Foundation (NSF) put forward $60 million for the first portion of a system that can deliver 2X to 3X the application performance of the Blue Waters supercomputer, a five-year-old system hosted at the University of Illinois that at the time of its deployment in 2013 was the world’s fastest system at an academic institution.
 TACC won the award and today shed light on how Frontera will pick up where Blue Waters left off.

 While TACC is known for its investments in diverse architectures—from testbeds for cloud, FPGA, GPU, and ARM, to name a few—the Frontera machine in its first incarnation will be decidedly vanilla with Cascade Lake CPUs bring the machine into the 35 to 40 peak petaflops range, which could easily place it in the top five most powerful systems in the world.